sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 {% endhighlight %}

 The ```[src]``` syntax binds the src property of the iframe to the ```embedUrl``` property of the component for this template.
+If the embedUrl changes, the src of the iframe is automatically updated (but not the other way around).

 ### Http service
 Angular is more than just a front-end component framework.
 In AngularJS 1.x there was an $http service to do backend calls.
 The same applies to Angular2.
-Instead of returning (their own flavor) of Promises, the new Http component returns [RX Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md).
+Instead of returning (their own flavor) of Promises like in 1.x, the new Http component returns [RX Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md).
 Angular2 adopts RxJs as core dependency, you see it popping up in several APIs.
 It takes some getting used to, but RxJs is a proven library offering a great way to compose asynchronous data flows.